-The central objective of the DMACC Mortuary Science Program is to educate students in every phase of funeral service to prepare the Graduates for entry-level employment in funeral service.
+The central objective of the DMACC Mortuary Science Program is to educate students in every phase of funeral service and thus prepare the Graduates for entry-level employment in funeral service.

-In support of this objective, the Mortuary Science Program has adopted the following Competencies (Objectives):
+In support of this objective, the Mortuary Science Program has adopted the following competencies (learning outcomes):